 In addition to flight plan data, we collect surveillance information and real-time flight data from airports and air traffic control centres.
 We then enhance this data and re-distribute it to other stakeholders.

 This improves the overall flight monitoring process in all phases of flight.
-It helps airspace users’ fleet planning and enhances overall air traffic flow and capacity management (ATFCM).
+It helps airspace users’ fleet planning, improves slot allocation calculations, it enhances the air traffic predictability and overall the air traffic flow and capacity management (ATFCM), while helping to reduce environmental impacts.

 The flight trajectory is updated in real time with: